Climate, Courage and the Ambition We Need Now

 Courage Means Ambition—and Ambition Means Details

 What do I mean by courage?
 Yes, it is courageous when nations establish and escalate emissions reduction commitments, or when companies work toward 100 percent clean energy sourcing or zero-deforestation supply chains.

 Such commitments are positive, critical steps; I am heartened to see more of them.
 But real climate courage isn’t just about lofty announcements—it’s found deep in the weeds of execution.
 It requires ambition, but also the devilish details—of how, when, where, and who—to transform these declarations into concrete actions.

 Consider: we know that we have to accelerate the transition to clean energy—but we also have to think about how we make that transition, and where we put that new infrastructure.
 Smarter siting is needed not only to protect natural lands from conversion—thus sequestering more carbon naturally and protecting biodiversity—but also to eliminate some of the financial risks that hinder clean energy expansion.

 Thus, we need policies, planning, and incentives that drive developers and investors toward smart siting for energy infrastructure—that’s how we attract institutional-level investment in clean energy, site it well and ensure that natural lands are protected.
-This is just what the U.S. state of Nevada in the United States has done—through a “mining the sun” focus, the state is facilitating siting of solar energy on degraded mine land sites.
+This is just what the U.S. state of Nevada has done—through a “mining the sun” focus, the state is facilitating siting of solar energy on degraded mine land sites.
 If we look at the global scale, we have enough degraded lands available for siting to meet the world’s clean energy goals 17 times over.